nodejs/loaders/doc/design/proposal-noderc.md

   "import": [ "./monitor.ts" ]
 }
 ```

+If the configuration being extended doesn't have the same schema as the one extending it, initially an error would be thrown.
+Though we could also consider allowing conversions on a per-file basis and merging multiple configurations in future iterations, depending on how stable the schemas are.

 Open question: how should we handle override v.s. concatenation?
 Should we invent a special syntax?
 For example, to concatenate, use `"+import"`, otherwise, use `"import"`?
 Or is that too cryptic and we should just do "override if it's not an array, concatenate if it's an array?"